Chapter 8: Advanced Techniques

 The Learning Share

-Weekly: One person shares something they learned.
+Weekly: one person shares something they learned.

 Friday standup:

 "Before we wrap the week, learning share.
-Alice, what did you learn
+Alice, what did you

-this week?"
+learn this week?"

-Builds learning culture.
+Builds a learning culture.

 The Gratitude Practice

-End week with gratitude.
+End the week with gratitude.

 Friday standup:

 "Before we go, quick gratitude round.
-Name one person who helped you
+Name one person who helped

-this week."
+you this week."

 [Each person names someone and why]